happyDomain is an interface that centralize your domain names and reduces the usual friction points.

 To enable OpenID Connect, you’ll need to set the following options:

-setting should be defined to the base URL of your authentication service.
+The PROVIDER_URL setting should be defined to the base URL of your authentication service.

-The service should expose a settings discovery endpoint (at /.well-known/openid-configuration
+The service should expose a settings discovery endpoint (at /.well-known/openid-configuration).

 OpenID Connect provider settings